-Returns are higher than budgeted in the month of March due to phasing of the Capital Works program.
-A further positive adjustment will be recommended for the March Quarter Review.
+Returns are higher than budgeted in the month of April due to phasing of the Capital Works program.
+A further positive adjustment of \$1.2 million is recommended in the March Quarter Review.

 Legislation

 Section 625 of the Local Government Act (NSW) allows councils to invest money that is not currently required for any other purpose.
 It further specifies how councils may invest.
 It specifies investments must be in accordance with the local government minister's orders.
 Clause 212 of the Local Government Regulation (NSW) 2021 requires that the Responsible Accounting Officer must make a monthly report to Council, setting out all details of money invested under Section 625 of the Local Government Act.